Homestand cover art

 By confirming your purchase, you agree to Audible's Conditions Of Use and Privacy Notice and authorise Audible to charge your designated credit card or another available credit card on file.

-A poignant memoir exploring small town baseball as a lens into what’s right and wrong with modern America—written by an acclaimed journalist who went from Princeton to U.S. Army Ranger School to Iraq in search of the core values he ended up finding in a minor league stadium in Batavia, New York.
+A poignant memoir exploring small town baseball as a lens into what’s right and wrong with modern America—written by an acclaimed journalist and Army Ranger who, after returning from Iraq to a painfully divided country, rediscovered its core values in the bleachers of a minor league ballpark in Batavia, New York.

-What happens when a minor league team—that has been the heart and soul of a modest upstate New York town—is shut down by the billionaires who run Major League Baseball?
+What happens when a minor league team—the heart and soul of a Rust Belt town in western New York—is shut down by the billionaires who run Major League Baseball?

 ©2025 Will Bardenwerper (P)2025 Random House Audio